 photo link

 The Numbat (Myremecobius fasciatus), also called the Banded anteater, is a pouchless marsupial found in open woodlands and forests in western Australia.
 This small animal grows to about 35-45 cm including its bushy tail.
-It has reddish brown fur mark with white and black stripes along its back, tapered head, round-tipped ears, and long, powerful tongue.
+It has a reddish brown fur mark with white and black stripes along its back, tapered head, round-tipped ears, and long, powerful tongue.
 A solitary diurnal creature, it is active during the day searching for food and sleeps at night in hollow logs.
 Using its long, sticky tongue, numbats feed almost exclusively on termites.
 Adults need up to 20,000 termites each day.

 The Nandu